mattsacks/vim-fuzzee/README.md

     set wcm=<C-z>
     cnoremap ,pj <S-Left>public/javascripts/<End><C-z>
+    cnoremap ,,pj public/javascripts/<C-z>

 This let's you type `:F foo,pj` to expand the first file that matches `*f*o*o*` within that directory.
+Adding a comma as `:f ,,pj` will show the autocomplete menu for that directory.
 See `:h wcm` and `:h mapmode-c` for more details.

 Hitting `<C-w>` with any expanded path deletes back to the last Word - use to move up directories quickly.

+Specify root directory completion over relative buffers by adding `/` or prepended `./`.

 Some recommended vimrc settings:

     nnoremap <Leader>f :F<Space>
     set wildmode=list,full
     set wildmenu
     set wildignore+=
         \*.png,*.jpg,*.pdf,
         \CVS,SVN,
-        \ " more files to ignore here
+        \" more files to ignore here

 This plugin leverages `expand("%:h")` in Vim which gets weird sometimes when in a directory.
 Mostly it happens when navigating to directories when using `:edit`